Error estimates for numerical approximations of a nonlinear gradient flow model: Introduction

-In this paper, the gradient discretisation method (GDM) is used to analyse \eqref{model:rtvf} with the same boundary and initial conditions as \eqref{model:tvf}.
+In this work, we establish error estimates for the model \eqref{model:rtvf} using the gradient discretisation methods (GDM).
 GDM is a generic framework for the design and analysis of numerical schemes for diﬀusion models.
-The framework contains several conforming and non-conforming numerical methods.
-It includes classical methods, for instance, conforming and non-conforming finite element methods, and mix finite element methods, etc..
-It also covers methods which are more recent, for instance: multipoint flux approximation (MPFA) schemes, hybrid mimetic mixed (HMM) schemes, etc. \cite{droniou2016gradient}.
 Using three discrete elements (a discrete space, approximations of function and gradient), a generic formulation can be obtained to describe numerical schemes in the framework.
+Although we cannot give here an exhausive list of methods in the framework, let us mention a few of them: the conforming finite element schemes (with or without mass lumping), the Crouzeix-Raviart non-conforming finite element (with or without mass lumping), the Raviart-Thomas mixed finite elements, non-conforming virtual element methods, hybrid mimetic mixed methods (HMM), mimetic finite difference methods, and the hybrid high order schemes.
 All methods that fit into the framework inherit results that are established using the GDM approach.
 For more detailed discussions, we refer to \cite{Droniou2018TheGD}.

-The main result of this paper is that the approximate solution converges to the exact solution in \(L^{\infty}(0,T; L^2(\Omega))\); the gradient approximation converges to the gradient of the exact solution in \(L^2(0,T;L^1(\Omega))\); the convergence rate in mesh size is within the range \([2/3,1]\) depending on the chosen numerical methods.
-While existing literature only considers the model with one numerical method, our result applies to methods that are in the framework of GDM.
-The approximations converge to the exacts for all numerical methods in the framework, with convergence rate at least \(2/3\).
-Methods that satisfy an additional assumption can reach convergence of order 1, for instance, conforming and non-conforming P1 finite element methods, a modified HMM scheme and two-point flux approximation (TPFA) schemes, etc..
+The main result of this paper consists of error estimates for the approximate solution in the \(L^{\infty}(0,T; L^2(\Omega))\)-norm and for the gradient approximation in the \(L^1(0,T;L^1(\Omega))\)-norm.
+Under standard assumptions on the domain and the exact solution, the convergence of the approximations to the exacts holds true for all numerical methods that are in the framework of GDM with the convergence rate 1 with respect to the time step and the mesh size.

+In \cite{rannacher1977some,johnson1975error}, a minimal surface projection was introduced using conforming finite element method along with error estimates.
+In our analysis, we consider a nonlinear modified Riesz projection that is almost identical to (and also includes) the minimal surface projection using GDM, by proving its existence and error estimates.
+The minimal surface projection has been used for error estimates of finite element approximations for geometric flows in several studies, see, for example, \cite{deckelnick1995convergence, deckelnick2000error, deckelnick2006error}.
+Therefore, this projection and our error estimates have the potential in application for nonconforming numerical analysis of geometric problems, such as the minimal surface problem, parabolic minimal surface problem and the non-parametric mean curvature flow.